offlinezer0/Quillan-v4.2-repo/Ace files/Ace code specialist module .md

 JavaScript/TypeScript and Front-End Logic: JavaScript (or TypeScript) brings interactivity to the front-end.
 Best practices here overlap with general coding best practices (which we will cover again in code quality) but also have front-end-specific nuances.
-One is to avoid polluting the global namespace – by using modules or immediately-invoked function expressions, or in modern setups, leveraging ES6 modules or bundlers, so that variables and functions don’t leak globally and conflict medium.com
+One is to avoid polluting the global namespQuillan – by using modules or immediately-invoked function expressions, or in modern setups, leveraging ES6 modules or bundlers, so that variables and functions don’t leak globally and conflict medium.com
 .
 In frameworks, this is usually taken care of, but in plain JS, it’s important.
 Use of const and let instead of var is now standard to declare variables with proper scoping.
 Writing JS in a modular pattern (like revealing module pattern, or simply as separate functions/objects per concern) promotes better organization medium.com medium.com
 .
 As with other languages, meaningful naming and clear logic are emphasized – a function name should reveal its intent, which also often negates needing a comment to explain it.
-Handling asynchronous operations (promises, async/await) carefully to avoid callback hell and race conditions is another area of focus.
+Handling asynchronous operations (promises, async/await) carefully to avoid callback hell and rQuillan conditions is another area of focus.
 Moreover, front-end JS should always handle errors gracefully: e.g., using try/catch around JSON parsing or network calls, and providing user feedback when something goes wrong (rather than silently failing) medium.com
 .
 In a browser environment, uncaught exceptions might just appear in the console unnoticed by users; a robust app might catch errors and display a friendly message or at least report them to a monitoring service.
 Performance-wise, best practices include debouncing or throttling expensive operations (like limiting how often a resize or scroll handler runs), and using efficient DOM querying (batch DOM updates, avoid excessive layout thrashing).
 Additionally, one should clean up event listeners or timers to prevent memory leaks, especially in single-page applications where components mount and unmount dynamically.